 Since my previous post on the matter dated November 2nd, 2017, Iran keeps on waging its cyberwarfare against its neighbors and (sadly enough) also its citizens.
 Their continuous cyberwarfare efforts translate into an increasing number of attacks launched by hackers backed by the Iranian regime and its proxies have shown a mix of sophisticated as well as very simple attacks.

 Countries such as Israel and Saudi Arabia are bombarded endlessly by Iran’s cyber army and its devious allies, focusing on critical infrastructure and key personnel in the military and government, as well as scientists and financial institutions.
-These attacks are testing the cybersecurity defense solutions of the targets and keeping their cybersecurity staff on high alert.
+These attacks test the cybersecurity defense solutions of the targets and keep their cybersecurity staff on high alert.

 As mentioned above, Iran is also using cyberwarfare on its own citizens.
 Reports by numerous sources are saying that Iran’s Revolutionary Guard Corps (IRGC) has allegedly created apps that are downloaded by or unwittingly installed onto Iranian civilians’ phones and then used as tools to spy on them.
 That has helped the IRGC to cripple the civilian protests and take control of the latest uprising, which took place at over a hundred locations around Iran over a month ago.